Dream together on the Summer Solstice.

 15 George Street, Medford, Massachusetts

 Free, drop in for calming workshops, spend time in community, connect, reflect, and dream together.
-All are welcome.
+All welcome.

-Cosmologyscape: Day of Dreaming also marks Juneteenth at the Royall House and Slave Quarters, a site of memory where honoring the history of slavery means reckoning with the realities facing BIPOC communities today and dreaming together toward a more just and equitable future.
+Cosmologyscape: Day of Dreaming also marked Juneteenth at the Royall House and Slave Quarters, a site of memory where honoring the history of slavery means reckoning with the realities facing BIPOC communities today and dreaming together toward a more just and equitable future.

 In the eighteenth century, the plantation was home to the Royalls, the largest slaveholding family in Massachusetts, and at least sixty enslaved women, men, and children whose forced labor helped build the Royall family’s wealth.
 As one of the only remaining freestanding quarters where enslaved people lived and worked in the North, the museum bears witness to their lives, to the intertwined stories of wealth and bondage in pre-Revolutionary Massachusetts, and to the resistance and political and legal activism of enslaved and free Black people in the eighteenth century.